smjonas/snippet-converter.nvim/README.md

   -- version = "*",
   config = function()
     local template = {
-      -- name = "My UltiSnips to VSCode template", (optionally give your template a name to refer to it in the transform stage) sources = {
+      -- name = "T1", (optionally give your template a name to refer to it in the `ConvertSnippets` command) sources = {
         ultisnips = {
           -- Add snippets from (plugin) folders or individual files on your runtimepath...
-          "vim-snippets/UltiSnips",
+          "./vim-snippets/UltiSnips",
-          "latex-snippets/tex.snippets",
+          "./latex-snippets/tex.snippets",
           -- ...or use absolute paths on your system. vim.fn.stdpath("config") .. "/UltiSnips",
         },